Forbes Global 2000

-The Forbes Global 2000 is an annual ranking of the top 2000 public companies in the world, published by: sales, profit, assets and market value.
+The Forbes Global 2000 is an annual ranking of the top 2000 public companies in the world, published by Forbes magazine.
+"The Global 2000" annual ranking is assembled by Forbes using an assessment of four equally-weighted metrics: sales, profit, assets and market value.
 The list has been published annually since 2003.

+2026 list

+In 2026, the ten largest companies as calculated by this method were: